Walter Jenkins: Later years and legacy

 Jenkins resigned from the Air Force Reserve in February 1965.

 After leaving Washington, Jenkins returned to Texas and lived the rest of his life in Austin, where he worked as a Certified Public Accountant and management consultant and ran a construction company.
 He died in 1985, at the age of 67, a few months after suffering a stroke.

 A made-for-television film, Vanished, loosely based on the Jenkins resignation, aired in 1971.

-The Tony-award winning play, All the Way, and its television adaptation, about President Lyndon Johnson's first year in office from the Kennedy assassination on November 22, 1963, through the 1964 election on November 3, both depict the 1964 scandal involving Jenkins.
+The Tony-award winning play, All the Way, and its television adaptation, about Lyndon Johnson's first year in office from the Kennedy assassination on November 22, 1963 until the 1964 election on November 3, both depict the 1964 scandal involving Jenkins.
+In the film adaptation, Jenkins is portrayed by Todd Weeks.

 Canadian playwright Steven Elliott Jackson wrote a play that stages an imaginary meeting and one-night-stand between Jenkins and civil rights activist Bayard Rustin called The Seat Next to the King.
 Directed by Tanisha Taitt and starring Conor Ling as Jenkins (along with Kwaku Okyere as Rustin), the play won the award for Best New Play at the 2017 Toronto Fringe Festival.